emtee40/fdroid-wiki/FAQ.md

 [[_TOC_]]

 ## General

 ### How long does it take for my app to show up on website and client?

 Your MR has just been merged, but the APK did not show up immediately?
-That's normal: the APK must first been built on the build server (happens automatically when the next build cycle starts), then signed (manual step), then a new index must be created and deployed.
+That's normal: the APK must first been built on the build server _(happens automatically when the next build cycle starts)_, then signed (manual step), then a new index must be created and deployed.

-* a build cycle currently can take up to 72h (hard limit)
+* a build cycle currently can take up to 72h _(hard limit)_
-* apps are manually signed after that, and then uploaded
+* apps are manually signed after that _(if not reproducible)_, and then uploaded
 * next build cycle starts after signing is completed

-So if you're lucky, it takes 2 days (new build cycle just started minutes after the merge).
-If your not-that-lucky (merge happened a minute after a build cycle started), it will take 4 days.
+So if you're lucky, it takes 2 days _(new build cycle just started minutes after the merge)_.
+If your not-that-lucky _(merge happened a minute after a build cycle started)_, it will take 4 days.
 If you're very unlucky, Murphy visits in between with some problems… So no panic before 5 days have passed, please :wink:

 Please also note that the website is updated asynchronously – so while the index might already have reached your local client, website might still be a bit behind.

 ### Can I see the current build status?

 Sure: for this we have the [F-Droid Monitor](https://monitor.f-droid.org/builds) where you can see the current build cycle ([running](https://monitor.f-droid.org/builds/running)), the last completed one ([build](https://monitor.f-droid.org/builds/build)), [disabled](https://monitor.f-droid.org/builds/disabled) builds, and more.

 ### How exactly does the building process work?

 Several stages happen before an app update is published.
 In this page, we will explain all the steps that happen.

 #### Finding updates